Bunnylovr

-Bunnylovr is a 2025 American drama film written, directed and starring Katarina Zhu.
+Bunnylovr is a 2025 American drama film written, directed by, and starring Katarina Zhu.
 The film follows a Chinese-American cam girl who navigates a toxic client relationship while reconnecting with her dying father.

-The film premiered at the Sundance Film Festival on January 25, 2025.
+The film premiered at the Sundance Film Festival on January 25, 2025 and was theatrically released in the United States on April 10, 2026.

 Premise

 A drifting Chinese American cam girl struggles to navigate an increasingly toxic relationship with one of her clients while rekindling her relationship with her dying estranged father.